finlandhl/kali-ios/README.md

 ## Contributing

 We welcome contributions to the Kali iOS project!
-If you would like to contribute, follow these steps:
+If you would like to contribute, feel free to contact me using the provided email address.

-1. Fork the repository on GitHub.

-2. Create a new branch from the main branch with a descriptive name:   ```   git checkout -b feature/new-feature   ```

-3. Make your desired changes, ensuring adherence to coding standards and best practices.

-4. Commit your changes with clear and concise commit messages:   ```   git commit -am 'Add new feature'   ```

-5. Push your branch to your forked repository:   ```   git push origin feature/new-feature   ```

-6. Open a pull request on the main repository to merge your changes.

-Please ensure that your contributions align with the project's goals and follow the code of conduct.

 ## License